 As a growing number of algorithms and models emerge, developers at Google and beyond have found multiple innovative and engaging uses for them.
 Google has many AI experiments and you can discover some of them next.

 What are Google AI Experiments?

 Google does not fall behind wherever the sharp edge of technology is.
 Conversely, they’ve extracted the massive Google wallet from Google’s unthinkably deep pockets and cut a check to keep ahead of their rivals.

-It’s no different to artificial intelligence.
-Google has a lot of AI experiments you can try, and since most of these experiments rely on machine-learning, your direct interaction can aid development.
+It’s no different from artificial intelligence.
+Google has a lot of AI experiments you can try, and since most of these experiments rely on machine learning, your direct interaction can aid development.

 AI Experiments is a platform for simple experiments, making it more straightforward for everyone to begin exploring machine learning via pictures, drawings, language, music, etc.